 For some people, less-intense withdrawal symptoms may occur on and off for years after the final dose.
 These problems range from twitching of the muscles to depression.

 These long-term benzodiazepine withdrawal symptoms can cause an individual to relapse, which is why it is important to seek extended care.

 Benzo Addiction Treatment

-True Recovery is an intensive outpatient treatment program (IOP) that also offers a comfortable yet structured sober living option.
+True Recovery is a full service addiction treatment facility that also offers a comfortable yet structured sober living options.